20% off your first purchase with code: SHOP24

 How to Organize Fiction Books

-Now that all the fiction books are separated out, you need to decide on how to sort them so students can find what they want and you can keep track of your books.
+Now that you’ve separated all the fiction books, decide how to sort them so students can find what they want and you can keep track of your books.
 A great way to do this is by series or author, genre, and topic.

-Here are some of the series I have in my own classroom library:
+Here are some of the series I have in my classroom library:

 • Magic Tree House